kirozafirov/python-fundamentals-09-2023/TEST - Basic Syntax.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Correct Answer: D: It is used for additional conditions in an if-elif-else statement. for
+#### Correct Answer -> D: It is used for additional conditions in an if-elif-else statement. for

 </p>
 </details>